Member | Established: 1996 | Member since 2013

 At the regional level, the Organization for the Harmonization of Business Law in Africa (OHADA) issued Regulation No. 01/2017/CM/OHADA Pratiques Professionelles de la Comptabilité et de l’Audit dans les pays membresde l’OHADA mandating PAOs within OHADA member states, which includes Senegal, to develop and implement QA review systems.

 In 2013, under the oversight of the Ministry of Finance, ONECCA-Senegal established a Quality Assurance Review System (QARS) for its members and adopted ISQC 1 and ISA 220 as quality control standards.
 QA reviews are to be conducted every three years for public interest entity (PIE) audit firms and every six years for all other audits.
 The QARS was performed on a voluntary basis for PIE statutory audits in 2013.
 In 2014, the QAR extended to all ONECCA-Senegal members on a voluntary basis.
 This was done with the assistance of the French professional accountancy organizations.
-Subsequently, in 2015, the institute’s Quality Assurance Commission took over the reviews but were unable to carry out reviews due to resource constraints related to compensating QA reviewers.
-The institute states that its QA Commission will convene to determine the first cycle of reviews to begin on a mandatory basis beginning in Q4 2019 and is considering approaching donor organizations to support a pool of funds for reviewers as well as having firms pay for the reviews.
+Subsequently, ONECCA has faced challenges in starting QA reviews on a mandatory basis.
+In 2022, the elected Council decided to provide members with more tools and time to improve quality before undergoing mandatory QA reviews.

 The ONECCA-Senegal QA Commission has shared an OHADA-issued QA manual and provides access to standards and related handbooks in French.
-Prior to resuming QA reviews, the institute states it provided its members with questionnaires to prepare for a review and is organizing workshops and training for members to on how to use available tools.
+French translations of the quality management standards have also been shared and the institute has organized training on the new/revised standards.
+The institute states it provided its members with questionnaires to prepare for a review and is organizing workshops and training for members to on how to use available tools.
 Furthermore, once the QA reviews are complete, ONECCA-Senegal notes it will publish a report on the main issues found during reviews and conducts trainings for members on the most significant and frequent issues found to enhance improvements.

-Despite the pandemic, ONECCA-Senegal is taking the necessary steps to re-operationalize its QA review system, this time on a mandatory basis.
+ONECCA-Senegal is taking the steps to prepare its members for the re-start its QA review system, this time on a mandatory basis.
 As it continues to advance in this initiative, it is encouraged to report on progress in its SMO Action Plan and specific actions to support its members, report on results, and address any deficiencies.
 The institute may consider regional engagements and collaboration to learn how other PAOs in the African region built up the capacity to execute their QA review systems considering the need for additional resources.

 Current Status: Execute